 Activity 2: What’s That?
 Board Game

 Board games can be a fantastic way to reduce teacher talking time and get your students talking using the target language.
-For many more FREE printable board games on many topics, check out our board games page.
+Check out our board games page for many more FREE printable board games on many topics.

 Activity 3: What’s This?
 What’s That?
 Telepathy Game

 This final activity is a ‘Telepathy Game’ to teach how to ask and answer ‘What’s this / that?’.
 In this game, students will see two possible answers.
 Students must choose ONE answer and write it down.
 If they guess correctly, then they get a point.
 There are 10 questions, and this game takes approximately 20 minutes to play.

 If your students cannot yet write down the answer, they can show their answer by simply raising their hand or moving to one side of the room.